Updated on May 9, 2023 by Julie McCool

 These fun short hikes lead to overlooks with gorgeous Virginia views, from easy walks near DC to more challenging climbs in the Blue Ridge Mountains.
 The short hikes on our list are 1 to 3 miles long, and you can extend most of them for a longer outing.

-These short hikes, from easy walks close to DC, to more challenging climbs in the Blue Ridge Mountains, all include the payoff of spectacular Virginia views somewhere along the journey.
-Hikes are listed in order of distance from the Washington Monument in DC, and many link to more detailed descriptions of the hike and how to reach the viewpoint.
+Hikes are listed in order of relative difficulty.
+Follow the links for details on the hike and how to reach the viewpoint.
 We've also included our subjective, casual hiker's view of each trail's difficulty; your mileage may vary.

 Huntley Meadows Park Observation Tower, Alexandria

 The views are more modest from the Observation Tower at Huntley Meadows Park, but the hemi-marsh habitat is so unique and fun to reach that we had to include it.
 Huntley Meadows offers a beautiful wheelchair-accessible boardwalk.
 The bottom level of the Observation Tower is also accessible.

 Huntley Meadows is a favorite for birders, photographers, families, and anyone looking to escape the city without a long drive.
 Visitors reach the Observation Tower on a 1/2-mile boardwalk over the marsh.
 Along the walk, you can watch birds, amphibians, and other wildlife.
 This is an easy, accessible hike about 12 miles from DC.

 Explore more: 6 Beautiful Boardwalk Hikes in Northern Virginia.

 Overlooks and Mather Gorge, Great Falls Park